-About three and a half years ago, I was part of a small group who started the Hernando County Button Collectors Group in Florida.
+About five years ago, I was part of a small group who started the Hernando County Button Collectors Group in Florida.
 I am a member of the National Button Society, the Florida State Button Society (FSBS) and the Buckeye State Button Society.
 I am the Publicity Chair for the FSBS.

 Most people don't know the amazing story of buttons throughout history and the influence these common little items had on fashion and industry!
 My illustrated presentation provides them an entertaining lesson that often surprises them!
 I have presented the program locally to the general public, for quilt clubs and to residents of senior living communities.
 So many older residents still have their button tins and jars and they love talking about buttons.
 I also have presented a version tailored to young people — it's never too early to interest our youngest generation in button collecting.

 I am a button collector and enthusiast — with an emphasis on enthusiast.
 I first got interested in button collecting many years ago, but put it on hold until I retired.
 The item pictured to the right is what first got me interested in collecting.
 I purchased it from an elderly lady at a house sale.
 In my mind, it is a double work of art...the creation she fabricated to hold the buttons and the buttons themselves.

 Look for the Hernando County Button Collectors Group on Facebook!